7 Reasons To Sell Your Digital Products With Podia

 This adds friction to the process—and friction means lost sales.

-– Coach includes built-in support for dripping out course content with an email autoresponder sequence.
+– Podia includes built-in support for dripping out course content with an email autoresponder sequence.

 I wanted to set this up for my Email Copywriting Workshop, and I was shocked to discover that Teachable couldn’t do it.